-The 9/11 Tribute Center announced that after 10 years – and almost 15 years after the attacks of September 11, 2001 – it will be moving to a new location in order to expand its mission, exhibits and programs.
-Lee H. Skolnick Architecture + Design Partnership is pleased and honored to be the exhibition and graphic design partners for this new museum.
-The 9/11 Tribute Center will serve 750,000 to 1 million visitors annually.
+The 9/11 Tribute Museum has moved to a new location in order to expand its mission, exhibits and programs.
+Lee H. Skolnick Architecture + Design Partnership is honored to have been the exhibition and graphic design partners for this new museum which will serve 750,000 to 1 million visitors annually.

-The expanded 9/11 Tribute Center will include exhibits depicting the events of 9/11, the response, recovery and rebuilding, global outreach and “Seeds of Service”.
-Exhibitions will offer visitors an in-depth exploration of the personal stories from a range of individuals, learning about their experiences and how they responded to the challenges they faced.
+The expanded 9/11 Tribute Museum includes exhibits depicting the events of 9/11, the response, recovery and rebuilding, global outreach and “Seeds of Service”.
+Exhibitions offer visitors an in-depth exploration of the personal stories from a range of individuals, learning about their experiences and how they responded to the challenges they faced.

-The enhanced exhibits will share the evolution of counterterrorism, as well as place additional emphasis on the responses and actions by countless ordinary New Yorkers and people from around the world who chose to help in the aftermath.
-Partners include City, State and Federal public safety and counterterrorism agencies.
+The enhanced exhibits share the evolution of counter-terrorism and place additional emphasis on the responses and actions by countless ordinary New Yorkers and people from around the world who chose to help in the aftermath.
+Partners include City, State, and Federal public safety and counter-terrorism agencies.

-Through oral history videos, immersive media, environmental graphics and selected artifacts accompanied by stories, visitors and students will gain a heightened understanding of and appreciation for public service, and a new awareness of our collective responsibility in the aftermath of any disaster.
-Unified Field, Inc., our media partner on this endeavor, will be providing the multi-media experiences for the center.
-Within the new space, the 9/11 Tribute Center will continue its mission to support the 9/11 and Lower Manhattan communities, to preserve the history of the attacks and aftermath, and to provide education and resources on the global and continuing impact of 9/11.
+Through oral history videos, immersive media, environmental graphics, and selected artifacts accompanied by stories, visitors and students will gain a heightened understanding of and appreciation for public service, and a new awareness of our collective responsibility in the aftermath of any disaster.
+Unified Field, Inc., our media partner in this endeavor, provided the multi-media experiences for the center and Maltbie, Inc. provided fabrication services.
+Within the new space, the 9/11 Tribute Museum can continue its mission to support the 9/11 and Lower Manhattan communities, to preserve the history of the attacks and aftermath, and to provide education and resources on the global and continuing impact of 9/11.